Outer Wilds Mods ecosystem on GitHub

 thumbnail

 This utility mod allows other mods to add their custom Ship Log modes.
-Now you can kill demons, visit other stars or even view your gallery of photos (coming soon?) on your computer without worrying about compatibility issues!
+Now you can kill demons, visit other stars, rewatch the best PowerPoint presentations, view your gallery of photos or even write notes on your computer without worrying about compatibility issues!

 User Guide

-The mod adds a prompt to open a menu to select all the custom and vanilla modes (custom modes are at the top sorted alphabetically and the vanilla modes are at the bottom) using the flashlight key (F key by default on the keyboard):
+The mod adds a prompt to open a menu to select all the custom and vanilla modes (vanilla modes are at the top and the custom modes are at the bottom sorted alphabetically) using the flashlight key (F key by default on the keyboard):

 menu example